araskay/query_writer_agent/README.md

 streamlit run query_writer/frontend.py
 ```

-The present implementation uses [OpenAI's gpt-40-mini](https://platform.openai.com/docs/models/gpt-4o-mini) for the chat model and a database hosted on Databricks Delta, which require the following environment variables to be set (I recommend putting them in a `.env` file):
+The present implementation uses [OpenAI's gpt-4o-mini](https://platform.openai.com/docs/models/gpt-4o-mini) for the chat model, which require the following environment variables to be set (I recommend putting them in a `.env` file):
 ```
 OPENAI_API_KEY
-DATABRICKS_HOST
-DATABRICKS_CATALOG
-DATABRICKS_SCHEMA
-DATABRICKS_API_TOKEN
-DATABRICKS_WAREHOUSE_ID
-DATABRICKS_CLUSTER_ID
 ```

+The present implementation, downloads and loads the kaggle [Bike Store database](https://www.kaggle.com/datasets/dillonmyrick/bike-store-sample-database) into a duckdb database.
+The agent subsequently queries the duckdb dataset.

+Alternatively, the engine can be used with any other data set.
+All you need to do, is to instantiate a `QueryWriter` object with the db egine of your choice.

+I have implemented a db_connector for querying databases in databricks delta lake.
+See `query_writer.db_connector.databricks_connector`.